Anouk Vetter: Career

+European champion

-She started the 2016 season with an 8th place in Gotzis.
-In July 2016, she won a surprise victory at the 2016 European Athletics Championships heptathlon in her home town Amsterdam, with a score of 6626 points, an improvement of the national record of Dafne Schippers.
+She started the 2016 season with an eighth place at the Hypo-Meeting.
+In July, Vetter took a surprise victory at the European Championships heptathlon in her home town Amsterdam, with a score of 6626 points, an improvement of the national record of Dafne Schippers.
 "To win that European title was amazing," she remembered.
 "Suddenly I was out of the shadow of the big girls."
-At the 2016 Summer Olympics, however, she finished on a disappointing 10th place.
+At the 2016 Rio Olympics, however, she finished on a disappointing 10th place.

-She started the 2017 outdoor season with a 7th place in Gotzis.
-In August 2017, she set a new national heptathlon record of 6636 points at the World Championships in London, where she won the bronze medal, behind 2016 Olympic champion Nafissatou Thiam (gold) and Carolin Schäfer (silver).
-She concluded the season with a win at the heptathlon at the Décastar in Talence (France).
-For the second year in a row she finished 2nd in the IAAF Combined Events Challenge.
+She started the 2017 outdoor season with a seventh place in Götzis.
+In August 2017, Vetter set a new national heptathlon record of 6636 points at the World Championships in London, where she won the bronze medal, behind 2016 Olympic champion Nafissatou Thiam (gold) and Carolin Schäfer (silver).
+She concluded the season with a win at the heptathlon at the Décastar in Talence, France.
+For the second year in a row she finished second in the IAAF Combined Events Challenge.

-At the 2018 Hypo Meeting in Gotzis she finished 4th behind Nafissatou Thiam, Yorgelis Rodriguez and Erica Bougard.
+At the 2018 Hypo-Meeting in Götzis, Vetter finished fourth behind Nafissatou Thiam, Yorgelis Rodriguez and Erica Bougard.
+At the European Championships in Berlin she finished fifth place.
+The year 2019 was a difficult period in her career, due to injuries and doubts with the sport.
+She did not finish the combined events competitions at the European Indoor Championships in Glasgow, the Decastar in Talence and the World Championships in Doha.
+Depressed she did not start at the final event, the 800 meters.
+"I had physical injuries with my knee," she later explained.
+"But it was more than that.
+I was putting too much pressure on myself.
+I had a hard time enjoying athletics, and I had a battle inside my head."

+Come back

+In 2021, Vetter made her come back winning the silver medal at the postponed 2020 Tokyo Olympics in Japan, with a new national record, behind Nafissatou Thiam who successfully defended her 2016 Olympic title.
+She led through the first day before Thiam and after world champion Katarina Johnson-Thompson had to leave the competition due to an injury.

+In May 2022, she won the Hypo-Meeting in Götzis with a new national record after setting a meet record in the javelin throw of 59.81 m.
+Later that year, she won silver at the World Championships in Eugene (USA) with yet another national record.
+She led the contest until the last event, when Thiam surpassed her.
+In August at the Munich European Championships she had to withdraw from the competition due to an Achilles tendon injury.